hail-is/hail/docs/commands/pca.md

 $$
 where columns of $U$ are left singular vectors (orthonormal in $\mathbb{R}^n$), columns of $V$ are right singular vectors (orthonormal in $\mathbb{R}^m$), and $S=\mathrm{diag}(s_1, s_2, \ldots)$ with ordered singular values $s_1 \ge s_2 \ge \cdots \ge 0$.
 Typically one computes only the first $k$ singular vectors and values, yielding the best rank $k$ approximation $U_k S_k V_k^T$ of $M$; the truncations $U_k$, $S_k$ and $V_k$ are $n\times k$, $k\times k$ and $m\times k$ respectively.

 From the perspective of the samples or rows of $M$ as data, $V_k$ contains the variant loadings for the first $k$ PCs while $MV_k = U_k S_k$ contains the first $k$ PC scores of each sample.
 The loadings represent a new basis of features while the scores represent the projected data on those features.
 The eigenvalues of the GRM $MM^T$ are the squares of the singular values $s_1^2, s_2^2, \ldots$, which represent the variances carried by the respective PCs.
+By defualt, Hail only computes the loadings if the `-l` option is specified.

 **Note:** In PLINK/GCTA the GRM is taken as the starting point and it is computed slightly differently with regard to missing data.
 Here the $ij$ entry of $MM^T$ is simply the dot product of rows $i$ and $j$ of $M$; in terms of $C$ it is
 $$